ufukhalis/defuk/README.md

 ```

-For non blocking way, you can do the following
+For non blocking way, you can do the following.

 ```$xslt
 public CompletableFuture<Integer> yourMethod() {